Billy Rogell

 Rogell's New York Times obituary remembered him as Charlie Gehringer's double-play mate, and also as part of an infield that drove in 462 runs in 1934 - 139 for Hank Greenberg, 127 for Gehringer, 100 for Rogell and 96 for Marv Owen.

-After his baseball days, states the Times, Rogell was on the Detroit City Council for 38 years.
+After his baseball days, states the Times, Rogell was on the Detroit City Council for 36 years of a 38-year period ending in 1980.

 Miscellany[edit]